Sapphire-Creativity/ecommerce-admin-dashboard/README.md

 ## 📜 NOTE

-This project is reflects intentionality, not just showing "I can code" but actually building meaningful project that is useful to both SMEs, employees.
-More features like google authetication, dowloadable customer's data, and continous iteration to this project.
-This project also enhances my skills in CRUD operations, handling data fetching, clean code.
+This project was built with intentionality: not just to show coding skills, but to demonstrate the ability to create a real-world, scalable application.

+Planned improvements:
+  - Google Authentication
+  - Exportable/downloadable customer data
+  - Continuous feature iteration

+Through this project, I enhanced my skills in:
+  - CRUD operations
+  - Data fetching and handling
+  -  Writing clean, maintainable code

 ## 👨‍💻 Author